-HSPA9 encodes mortalin, a 74 kDa mitochondrial-resident protein also known as p66mot-1, mitochondrial stress-70 protein (mtHsp70), peptide-binding protein 74 (PBP74), and glucose-regulated protein 75 (GRP75).^{60,61} Mortalin is located in the mitochondria, ER, plasma membrane, cytoplasmic vesicles, and cytosol.62 Its activity and function are determined by its cellular localization and binding partners.60 Many studies have shown that mortalin has a variety of functions; it has been found to play both protective and destructive roles in various cell types.
-Mortalin overexpression provides an important line of defense against accumulated proteins, inflammation, and neuronal loss.63 It is enriched in several types of cancer and contributes to carcinogenesis in various ways.64
+HSPA9 encodes mortalin, a 74kDa mitochondrial-resident protein also known as p66mot-1, mitochondrial stress-70 protein (mtHsp70), peptide-binding protein 74 (PBP74), and glucose-regulated protein 75 (GRP75) (48, 49).
+Mortalin is located in the mitochondria, ER, plasma membrane, cytoplasmic vesicles, and cytosol (50).
+Its activity and function are determined by its cellular localization and binding partners (48).

-GRP75 (mortalin) levels in human skeletal muscles increase with oxidative stress occurring during high- or low-intensity training or during disuse.^{65,66} GRP75 expression has been found to increase in the muscles of patients with inflammatory myositis.
-GRP75 levels were found to increase in nonregenerating myofibers of patients who had myositis and were positive for sarcolemmal MHC-I immunoreactivity; the increase in GRP75 immunoreactivity involved both mitochondria and glycolytic fibers.67 GRP75 is also involved in mediating endo/sarcoplasmic reticulum (ER/SR)-mitochondria Ca2+ transport by forming the inositol 1,4,5-triphosphate receptor (IP3R)-GRP75-voltage-dependent anion channel 1 (VDAC1) complex in skeletal muscle cells.68 Changes in ER/SR-mitochondria Ca2+ transport may be related to impaired skeletal muscle function, such as in Duchenne muscular dystrophy (DMD),69 or age-related muscle dystrophy.70 Dysferlin is involved in T-tubule biogenesis and Ca2+ homeostasis maintenance.71-73 HSPA9 has varying functions depending on the cell type and interacting proteins; therefore, further research is required to clarify the significance of intramuscular HSPA9 expression in dysferlinopathy.
+GRP75 (mortalin) levels in human skeletal muscles increase with oxidative stress (51, 52).
+GRP75 expression has been found to increase in the muscles of patients with inflammatory myositis.
+GRP75 levels were found to increase in nonregenerating myofibers of patients who had myositis and were positive for sarcolemmal MHC-I immunoreactivity (53).
+GRP75 is also involved in mediating endo/ sarcoplasmic reticulum (ER/SR)-mitochondria Ca2+ transport by forming the inositol 1,4,5-triphosphate receptor (IP3R)-GRP75voltage-dependent anion channel 1 (VDAC1) complex in skeletal muscle cells (54).
+Changes in ER/SR-mitochondria Ca2+ transport may be related to impaired skeletal muscle function, such as in Duchenne muscular dystrophy (DMD) (55).
+Dysferlin is involved in T-tubule biogenesis and Ca2+ homeostasis maintenance (56-58).
+HSPA9 overexpression may be related to changes in intramuscular Ca2+ homeostasis.
+HSPA9 has varying functions depending on the cell type and interacting proteins; therefore, further research is required to